My husband, Michael and I

 This is my second marriage and Michael's first.
 I have four children

-from my first marriage, and present day we have five beautiful
+from my first marriage, and present day we have eight beautiful

 Michael and I moved to Western New York from Bath, New

 York, because My Grandfather was ill and needed to be cared for.
 He had

 lived alone since My Grandmother passed away in April of 1987.
 My Nanny

 & Papa (as my brothers and I called them) were a large part of my life

 growing up.
 I don't know what I would have done without them.
 Anyways,